Withdrawals from the University

 Withdrawals Initiated by the University

-The university, through the dean of the College of Graduate and Continuing Studies, may also initiate an administrative withdrawal.
-Such instances might occur for student failure to participate, unexcused absence of 14 days or more, violation of the academic honesty policy, failure to pay tuition, or in cases where the student is a distraction to other students and instructors.
+The university, through the Dean of the College of Graduate and Continuing Studies, may also initiate an administrative withdrawal.
+Such instances might occur for student failure to participate, unexcused absence of 14 days or more, violation of the academic honesty policy, violation of the student participation and behavior policy, failure to pay tuition, or in cases where the student is a distraction to other students and instructors.